lespicker/tachyons-one-page-scroll/content/news/2019-12-02-photo-business/index.md

 - tips
 ---

+Let's start out the new year with some myth-busting.
 People often ask me how I became a pro photographer and what are the secrets to running a successful photography business.
 The first part is easy to answer; the second not so much.

 I started in photography around age 11 when my father, a well respected amateur photographer, gave me my first 35mm camera.
 I always enjoyed taking photographs, but school, then college, graduate school and family kept my artistic passion in check.
 It wasn't until I was in my thirties that I came back to photography and earned my first assignment with National Geographic publications.

 At that time I thought wouldn't it be great to just go out and photograph every day and make a decent living?
 Perhaps if I had stuck with Nat Geo that would have been possible.
 But family issues and a child's illness took me in a different direction, while still keeping alive the dream of going pro full time.

 Any who knows me understands the true meaning of ADD.
 As I struggled to get my photography business off the ground, [I wrote five novels](https://www.amazon.com/Lester-Picker/e/B009E6U9R0/?_encoding=UTF8&camp=1789&creative=390957&linkCode=ur2&tag=lestpick-20) and a couple of non-fiction books.
 Funny how I couldn't quite make a living from photography alone.
 Then lightening struck.
 I realized that to succeed as a pro I needed to dedicate myself 100% to just that.
 Surprise, it worked!

+{{< figure src="images/DSCF6822.jpg" >}}

 ### Out With Myths